interlock-network/interlock-docs/faq.md

 We would appreciate any kind of documentation or evangelism in the form of writing.
 We would happily compensate you using the Inter Token.

-## This sounds cool and I would like to be involved &mdash; is there a place where I can ask questions and particpate in discussions?
+## This sounds cool and I would like to be involved &mdash; is there a place where I can ask questions and participate in discussions?
 We have a discord channel, a telegram, a twitter, and a github.
 We may add more venues for discussions in the future.